 Use the section below to help you find answers to some of the common practical questions that you may have.
 Simply click on the blue panel and it will expand to give more information on the relevant section.

 The RCDS is a telephone- and nurse-led service.
 If you require to have any investigations, such as a CT scan, with us, this will usually be either at the Queen Margaret Hospital in Dunfermline or the Victoria Hospital in Kirkcaldy.
 The RCDS team will discuss this with you.

 How RCDS contacts you

 Your time with the team will go quite quickly, usually with one-three days between each step.
-Our patient navigators (PN) will usually be the first person you speak with and they’ll be your main point of contact for all things non-clinical while you’re under our care.
+Your PN will usually be the first person you speak with and they’ll be your main point of contact for all things non-clinical while you’re under our care.
 Your PN will schedule telephone appointments with the (Advanced) Clinical Nurse Specialist (A)CNS)) for you.
 Keep in mind that these can happen within just a few days and that’s normal for us.
 Wherever possible, your PN will give you guidance about expected timeframes for each part of your journey.